All Access Pass - 1 FREE Month!

 Although the following terms are still widely used, the 2017 ILAE classification system has made the following updates:

-• Complex partial seizures referred to seizures of focal onset that resulted in loss of awareness.
+• Complex partial seizures are now referred to as focal onset that resulted in loss of awareness.

-• Simple partial seizures referred to focal seizures with NO loss of awareness.
+• Simple partial seizures are now referred to as focal seizures with NO loss of awareness.

-• Secondarily generalized seizures referred to seizures of focal onset that ultimately generalized; these are now called focal to bilateral tonic-clonic seizures.
+• Secondarily generalized seizures are now referred to as seizures of focal onset that ultimately generalized; these are now called focal to bilateral tonic-clonic seizures.

 For more information on this subject, see: Epilepsy Nomenclature